Don’t Believe the Hype — Bed Bugs Are Easy to Kill. Learn How

 When selecting the best Heater System for your home, you need to figure out how many different circuits you'll need to power the number of heat coils in the system.

 For example, suppose you’re using the Bed Bug Buster Pro C4 Heater.
 To power this heater in its entirety you will need four separate 15 or 20 amp (110v) circuits.
 When using the Elite 33K Hypro Bed Bug Heate you’ll need four 15 or 20 amp circuits plus two 20 amp circuits at (110v).
-Alliteratively you would need eight 15 amp circuits at (110v).
+Alternatively you would need eight 15 amp circuits at (110v).
 Keep in mind you will only need to power as many individual heating elements needed for the size area you are treating.

 How to Step Down 240V to 120V